Funding allocations

 Events

-Funding recipients are required to notify the department, Ministers and the local Member of Parliament of any formal event proposed to be held in relation to a LRCI funded project, at least four (4) weeks before the event.
-Please provide details of the proposed ceremony or event by email to LRCIP@infrastructure.gov.au.
+Funding recipients are required to notify the department and the relevant Australian Government representative of any formal event proposed to be held in relation to a LRCI funded project, at least four (4) weeks before the event.
+Please provide details of the proposed ceremony or event by email to LRCIP@infrastructure.gov.au by completing the following form:

 Reporting requirements